wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-aadconnect-get-started-custom.md

 ------------- | ------------- |
 [My users are only represented once across all forests](/documentation/articles/active-directory-aadconnect-topologies#multiple-forests-separate-topologies) | All users are created as individual objects in Azure AD.<br> The objects are not joined in the metaverse.
 [Mail attribute](/documentation/articles/active-directory-aadconnect-topologies#multiple-forests-full-mesh-with-optional-galsync) | This option joins users and contacts if the mail attribute has the same value in different forests.
 It is recommended to use this option when your contacts have been created using GALSync.
 [ObjectSID and msExchangeMasterAccountSID](/documentation/articles/active-directory-aadconnect-topologies#multiple-forests-account-resource-forest)|This option joins an enabled user in an account forest with a disabled user in an Exchange resource forest.
-This is also known as linked mailbox in Exchange. sAMAccountName and MailNickName|This option joins on attributes where it is expected the login ID for the user can be found.
+This is also known as linked mailbox in Exchange.
+This option can also be used if you only use Lync and Exchange is not present in the resource forest. sAMAccountName and MailNickName|This option joins on attributes where it is expected the login ID for the user can be found.
 My own attribute|This option allows you to select your own attribute.  **Limitation:** Make sure to pick an attribute which will already exist in the metaverse.
 If you pick a custom attribute the wizard will not be able to complete.